Being a BADASS Active Bystander

 - Distraction can be the action: Distraction can keep things from happening, and snap people out of “comfort zone” behavior that come from sexism, homophobia, or racism.

 The Wellness Resource Center and other campus offices like The Butler Center offer workshops and trainings to learn the skills it takes to be a BADASS.
+You can also check out issues of the BADASS Quarterly here:

 The following are real stories of CC students taking action: